Velozity/Masha/README.md

 ## Related

-This project was made with Trident.JS (Developed by me), a discord bot framework
+This project was made with Trident.JS, a discord bot framework

 [Trident.JS](https://github.com/Velozity/trident.js)